 Our Reception class is taught as a single age class.
-Miss James is the class teacher and Mrs Gail Lunn is the teaching assistant.
+Mrs Greenhalgh is the class teacher and is supported by Mrs Lunn, one of our experienced teaching assistants.
 The classroom and outside areas are vibrant and stimulating, with a mix of focused and open-ended challenges provided across each of the Foundation Stage areas of learning.
 These areas are used continually, allowing children free flow access throughout the day.

 Children in Reception learn through a combination of taught sessions, adult guided groups, and their own self-initiated activities during 'independent learning' time.
 Activities and resources are carefully planned and regularly changed to ensure they match the children's learning needs and 'next steps'.
 Children have the opportunity to write daily, access mathematical resources, and construct using large and small construction materials.
 They can use malleable materials such as sand, water and clay, and access a range of resources in the creative and painting areas.
 Many children enjoy exploring the role play area, which regularly changes according to the themes covered in class, and is often planned and built by the children themselves!
 On a weekly basis Reception children experience an outdoor learning session where, amongst other things, they access our 'mud kitchen', garden and wildlife area.

 Welcome to Reception Class of 2020-2021

 This week we have been focusing on the story 'The Owl Babies' by Martin Waddell and Patrick Benson.
 We created our own collage owl babies.
 We used different textures of wallpaper to create their heads and bodies.
 We embellished our artwork with feathers.